johnwcowan/r7rs-work/PathnamesPython.md

 `(path-with-suffix `*path suffix*`)`

-Returns a path object based on *path* with the suffix of the filename (everything to the right of the final period replaced by *suffix*.
+Returns a path object based on *path* with the suffix of the filename (everything to the right of the final period) replaced by *suffix*.
 If there is no period, a period followed by *suffix* is appended to the filename.

+`(path-without-suffix `*path suffix*`)`

+Returns a path object based on *path* with the suffix of the filename (everything to the right of the final period), plus the period itself, removed.
+If there is no period, the result is equal to *path*.

 `(path-normalize `*path*`)`